FIFA 20: Eden Hazard & Virgil van Dijk revealed as cover stars for next version of EA Sports' video game | Goal.com

 "I've been playing FIFA for as long as I can remember and so it's an extremely proud moment for me to be representing Liverpool FC on the cover of such an iconic game."

-He was, however, replaced on the cover by a trio of Manchester City star Kevin De Bruyne, Paris Saint-Germain forward Neymar and Ronaldo's Juve team-mate Paulo Dybala at the beginning of 2019.
+He was, however, replaced on the cover of FIFA 19 by a trio of Manchester City star Kevin De Bruyne, Paris Saint-Germain forward Neymar and Ronaldo's Juve team-mate Paulo Dybala as EA Sports made a change at the beginning of 2019.

-The very first FIFA cover, for the FIFA International Soccer game released in 1993, featured former Arsenal and England midfielder David Platt alongside Poland international Piotr Swierczewski.
+The very first FIFA cover, for the FIFA International Soccer game released in 1993, featured former Arsenal and England midfielder David Platt alongside ex-Poland international Piotr Swierczewski.

+Dortmund star Marco Reus was selected as the cover star for FIFA 17 following an online vote, while Lionel Messi featured on the front of four covers in a row from FIFA 13 through to FIFA 16.

 The reveal of Hazard and Van Dijk follows the announcement of Volta in FIFA 20, a game mode similar to FIFA street in previous versions of the game that enables players to play small-sided matches.